tahmid-chowdhury/SOFE4630U-MS2/README.md

    * Save Variable.

 2. Click on the design area to enable the test button.
-Click **test** and set the following JSON value into the **CloudPubSubMessage** textbox.
+Click **test** and type the following JSON value into the **CloudPubSubMessage** textbox.
 This JSON file is the minimal subset of the JSON value produced from the Pub/Sub.
 You can find here [the format of the Pub/Sub messages](https://cloud.google.com/pubsub/docs/publisher#using-attributes). **Note**: as the **Create** operation configures the MySQL connector, you can't insert a record with an ID that already exists in the table.

    ```JSON
    { "data": "{\"ID\":-1, \"profile_name\":\"test\", \"temperature\":50, \"humidity\":60, \"pressure\": 1.0, \"time\": 1253145}"}